ckemere/elec380/source/syllabus.rst

 - Students are comfortable building generative models that describe neural activity either from first principles or using experimental data.
 - Students are comfortable using generative models to optimally decode underlying information from neural activity.

-**Grading:**

-Class grade will be based on homework assignments and the final project.
-You are welcome to work on homework in groups.
-One or two assignments may be given with instruction to complete individually. *NOTE: The grading may be updated over the course of the semester.*

-- 4-6 ~biweekly homework assignments (80%)
-- final project (20%)

 **~Bi-Weekly Schedule:**

 - Fundamental Neurobiology